MinterTeam/minter-js-sdk/README.md

 ### .postSignedTx()

-Post new transaction to the blockchain
+Post new transaction to the blockchain.
 Accept signed tx string or Buffer and make asynchronous request to the blockchain API.
 Returns promise that resolves with:
  - sent transaction data included in a **block** (from gate),
  - or transaction hash included in **mempool** (from node).